sanjaybasu/healthcare-ai-foundations/_chapters/chapter_12_federated_learning_privacy.md

 FedProx, proposed by Li et al. \citep{li2020federated}, addresses data heterogeneity by adding a proximal term to the local objective that limits how far local models can diverge from the global model during local training.
 This modification provides theoretical convergence guarantees even with heterogeneous data and partial client participation, making it particularly suitable for healthcare applications where data distributions vary significantly across sites and not all sites can participate in every training round.

 The key insight of FedProx is that when local data distributions differ substantially from the global distribution, aggressive local training as in standard federated averaging can move local models in directions that hurt global model performance.
 By penalizing deviation from the global model, FedProx ensures that local updates remain conservative and focused on learning patterns that generalize beyond the local site's specific population characteristics.
-The modified local objective for client $ k $ becomes:
+The modified local objective for client $$ k $$ becomes:

 $$
 \min_{\theta} F_k(\theta) + \frac{\mu}{2} \|\theta - \theta_t\|^2
 $$

-where $ \theta_t $ is the current global model and $ \mu > 0 $ is a hyperparameter controlling the strength of the proximal term.
-Larger $ \mu $ values enforce tighter coupling to the global model, appropriate when data heterogeneity is severe, while smaller values allow more local adaptation when sites have relatively similar populations.
+where $$ \theta_t $$ is the current global model and $$ \mu \gt  0 $$ is a hyperparameter controlling the strength of the proximal term.
+Larger $$ \mu $$ values enforce tighter coupling to the global model, appropriate when data heterogeneity is severe, while smaller values allow more local adaptation when sites have relatively similar populations.

 This proximal term has important equity implications for healthcare federated learning.
 Sites serving populations very different from the global average might benefit from larger local adaptation, but this must be balanced against the risk of overfitting to population-specific patterns that don't generalize.
-The proximal term provides a mechanism to control this trade-off explicitly, and in equity-centered applications we might consider site-specific proximal terms $ \mu_k $ that reflect the representativeness of each site's population relative to the diversity we want the model to serve.
+The proximal term provides a mechanism to control this trade-off explicitly, and in equity-centered applications we might consider site-specific proximal terms $$ \mu_k $$ that reflect the representativeness of each site's population relative to the diversity we want the model to serve.

 We implement FedProx with production-ready features for healthcare applications: